-I love cooking outside and am frequently getting asked for an overview of the Big Green Egg from the cook’s perspective.
+I love cooking outside and people frequently ask me for an overview of the Big Green Egg from the cook’s perspective.
+What is the Big Green Egg?
 The Big Green Egg’s web site will tell you that the Big Green Egg is “the ultimate cooking experience” and I have to agree with that.

 Having cooked at two Big Green Egg Fests, facilitated a bunch of cooking demonstrations, and fired up Eggs in my backyard over 50 dozen times, I am comfortable explaining what motivates me to keep cooking on the Big Green Egg, regardless of the season.

 For me, the Egg’s “ultimate cooking experience” can be summed up in one word: versatility.
-A combination of exclusively using hardwood-lump charcoal as a fuel source and the thick ceramic walls of the Egg provides an even and consistent heat source that would be hard to achieve elsewhere.
+A combination of exclusively using hardwood-lump charcoal as a fuel source and the thick ceramic walls of the Egg provides an even and consistent heat source that is hard to achieve elsewhere.

 Heat is controlled by two openings that allow or constrict airflow.
 A draft door on the bottom of the Big Green Egg allows you to control airflow into the cooker while a dual-function, vented metal top allows you to control how rapidly air escapes.

-Other outdoor grills and cookers also provide varying degrees of temperature range to cook with as well, but the thick ceramic walls of The Big Green Egg and other ceramic cookers allow the heat to be transferred evenly to your food with little temperature variations.
+Other outdoor grills and cookers also provide varying degrees of temperature range to cook with as well.
+However, the thick ceramic walls of the Big Green Egg allow the heat to be transferred evenly to your food with little temperature variations.

 From a cook’s perspective, the Big Green Egg is the most versatile cooker I have used.
 It cooks great, looks great, and it’s fun to use.
-But as a backyard barbecue cook, the highest compliment I can get is when no one goes home hungry and everyone goes home happy!
+As a backyard barbecue cook, the highest compliment I can get is when no one goes home hungry and everyone goes home happy!

-Currently the Big Green Egg is available in six sizes ranging from the mini that has a 79 square inch cooking area and weighs about 36 lbs up to an extra extra large or XXLarge that boasts a 29″ diameter and a 672 square inch cooking area.
-Small, medium, and large Big Green Eggs round out the family filling in the sizes between David and Goliath.
+Small, medium, and large round out the family filling in the sizes between David and Goliath.
 Prices will vary from store to store and be advised that the egg and nest that it sits upon are sold separately.

 ~ Paul Sidoriak, GrillingMontana.com